Skip to main content

 Biography

-Professor Stewart completed his undergraduate training (B.S) in Interdisciplinary Studies at Norfolk State University (1996).
-He completed his Ph.D. in Demography and Sociology at the University of Pennsylvania (2001).
-He was a 2006 recipient of the Robert Wood Johnson Scholar in Health Policy Research fellowship at the University of Michigan.
-Before joining Northwestern in 2011, Professor Stewart was on the faculty at Indiana University for 9 years as a member of the Department of Sociology.
+Professor Stewart completed his undergraduate coursework (BS) in Interdisciplinary Studies at Norfolk State University (1996).
+He finished his graduate studies (PhD) in Demography and Sociology at the University of Pennsylvania (2001).
+Before joining the faculty at Northwestern University, he was a Robert Wood Johnson Foundation Scholar in Health Policy Research at the University of Michigan and on the faculty in the Department of Sociology at Indiana University for 9 years.

 Courses Taught